Zainab-Omar/post-grad-react-project/README.md

 ## Introduction

 Being able to build applications in React is a skill currently in high demand.
-Your final project plays a key roll in showing potential employerst that you have this skill.
+Your final project plays a crucial roll in showing potential employers that you have this skill.
 Below are some suggestions for what you can do to upgrade your React project.